mkravos/Vehicle-Maintenance-Tracker/README.md

 Node.js and PostgreSQL installed

 ## Database
-Use the database.sql script in /server to generate the necessary database and tables for PosgreSQL
+Use the database.sql script in /server to generate the necessary database and tables for PosgreSQL.
+The server assumes PSQL is running on localhost:5432.

 ## Client
 ```